-- 1. Choose Edit > Preferences.
+- Select Edit > Preferences.

 - 2. Select the Text Colors panel in the Editor group in the IDE Preference Panels list.

-- Select the checkbox next to the Activate Syntax Coloring or the Activate Browser Coloring option.
+- 3. Check the Activate Syntax Coloring or Activate Browser Coloring checkbox.

 - 4. Click on the colored box next to the option.

 - 5. Pick color.

 - 6. Click OK in the Color Picker window.

 - 7. Click OK or Save